-Shark fin soup is an ancient celebratory Chinese dish that is said to signify prosperity and remains a coveted meal among many people the world over.
-Even today, a bowl of the stuff can go for up to $100.
+An ancient Chinese dish that’s said to signify prosperity, shark fin soup remains a coveted meal to this day throughout many regions around the globe.
+It’s so sought-after that a single bowl can go for up to $100.

 But there is a dark side to this dish.

-So why are people all over the world still ordering shark fin soup?
+So, despite the dangers to both humans and sharks, why are people still ordering shark fin soup?

 Shark fin soup originated as a delicacy in China during the Song Dynasty of 960 to 1279.

-Because the dish made a meal of the most fearsome guardians of the ocean, it represented the power and wealth of whoever ate it.
-Even today, shark fin soup is considered a symbol of wealth and good fortune.
+Because the dish was made from the most fearsome creatures in the ocean, it represented power and wealth for whoever ate it.
+Even today, shark fin soup is considered a symbol of prosperity and good fortune.

-Shark fin soup became a popular dish among the Chinese elite as it embodied their elevated status and the dish continued to be so through the Ming and Qing Dynasties.
-Interestingly, when the Chinese Communist Party came to power in 1949, the consumption of shark fin soup experienced a sudden decline.
+The difficulty of preparing it likewise made shark fin soup a popular and status-signifying dish among the Chinese elite throughout the Song Dynasty and into the Qing Dynasty, which lasted from 1644 to 1912.
+But when the Chinese Communist Party came to power in 1949 and the former emblems of wealth and status became vilified, the consumption of shark fin soup experienced a sudden decline.

-Other countries with large Chinese populations around the world, including Taiwan, Vietnam, Singapore, Malaysia, and Hong Kong, have also taken to the delicacy.
+But by that time, other countries with large Chinese populations, including Taiwan, Vietnam, Singapore, Malaysia, and Hong Kong, had also taken to this delicacy.

 “It was used to describe the lifestyle of the wealthy, implying that they were rich enough to afford shark fin on a daily basis.”

-By the late 1980s, the once-forgotten dish experienced a renaissance.
-As China underwent massive economic reform, its upper and middle classes suddenly had more money to spare.
-The dish was once again heralded as a sign of prosperity for citizens who wanted to flaunt their new wealth.
+Though shark fins soup had established its popularity with those who wanted to show off their wealthy lifestyle outside of China, it experienced a renaissance in its home country in the 1980s.
+As China underwent massive economic reform and slowly opened itself up to a form of modified capitalism, its growing upper and middle classes suddenly had more money to spare.
+Thus shark fin soup was once again prominent as a sign of prosperity for those who wanted to flaunt their new wealth.

 A bowl of shark fin soup can even go for as little as $12 depending on the style and preparation of it.
 Upscale restaurants, however, can still charge more than $160 for a bowl.